paleolimbot/geovctrs/README.md

-The goal of geovctrs is to provide a common set of classes and data structures to ensure that processing functions in the rapidly expanding R geospatial ecosystem are interchangable.
+The goal of geovctrs is to provide a common set of classes and data structures to ensure that processing functions in the rapidly expanding R geospatial ecosystem are interchangeable.

 ## Installation